Dual-Life/Time-Piece/README.md

 ## YYYY-MM-DDThh:mm:ss

-The ISO 86011 standard defines the date format to be YYYY-MM-DD, and the time format to be hh:mm:ss (24 hour clock), and if combined, they should be concatenated with date first and with a capital 'T' in front of the time.
+The ISO 8601 standard defines the date format to be YYYY-MM-DD, and the time format to be hh:mm:ss (24 hour clock), and if combined, they should be concatenated with date first and with a capital 'T' in front of the time.

 ## Week Number

-The _week number_ may be an known concept to some readers.
+The _week number_ may be an unknown concept to some readers.
 The ISO 8601 standard defines that weeks begin on a Monday and week 1 of the year is the week that includes both January 4th and the first Thursday of the year.
 In other words, if the first Monday of January is the